benja-M-1/symfttpd/README.md

 Symfttpd looks for the configuration file:

-* in you home directory, this file must be named `.symfttpd.conf.php`
+* in your home directory, this file must be named `.symfttpd.conf.php`
 * in the root directory of your project (or in config/ for a symfony 1.x project)

-By default symfttpd read the configuration from it's own `symfttpd.conf.php` file.
+By default symfttpd read the configuration from its own `symfttpd.conf.php` file.

 ### What I have to configure?